rocket-pool/old.docs.rocketpool.net/src/guides/odao/setup.md

 The `propose` command is used to submit governance proposals that the rest of the Oracle DAO can vote on.
 These can involve changing a setting or modifying the Oracle DAO members (i.e., inviting or kicking other members).

-This command is described in more detail in the [Performing Oracle DAO Duties](duties.md) section.
+This command is described in more detail in the [Oracle DAO Proposals](./proposals.md) section.

 ### proposals